fire219/CedarSentinel/README.md

 ### How to train models

 As previously mentioned, CedarSentinel comes with a model trained for the Pine64 Chat Network.
-If this model just isn't working for you, then it is time to check out the **modelbuilder.py** tool included with CedarSentinel.
+If this model just isn't working for you, then it is time to check out the `gptc_data/modelbuilder.py` tool included with CedarSentinel.

 The Model Builder is designed to intake spam logs that CedarSentinel itself creates *(assuming you have it enabled in the config!)* and convert them into GPTC models that CedarSentinel makes its decisions based on.

-As a starting point, **empty_model.json** is included for use in training from scratch.
-If you wish to do so, configure CedarSentinel to use this model.
+If you want to reset the model and start over, run `gptc_data/reset.sh`.
 If you want to build on the existing data, leave it with the default model.
 Now, let it sit running in your chat for a while.
-Assuming you haven't dramatically changed `script.txt` (see "CedarScript" below), it should start logging messages in your server. *(If you used the empty_model, it will likely log all messages!)*.
+Assuming you haven't dramatically changed `script.txt` (see "CedarScript" below), it should start logging messages in your server. *(If you reset the model, it will likely log all messages!)*.
 After an indeterminate amount of time (up to you, but more messages are better!), it's time to use the Model Builder.

-First, run it as `modelbuilder.py import`.
+First, run it as `gptc_data/modelbuilder.py import`.
 This will import the messages from your "spam" log into its workspace.
 It should then show you a message and ask you if it is Good, Spam, or Unknown.
 Answer accordingly, and then hit enter.
 It will then give you the next message, and so on.
 Take your time, and make sure you label messages correctly.
 CedarSentinel relies on this data to make its decisions.
 If you need to stop at any time, hit Ctrl+C, and it will save your progress and exit.
-Remember to delete `spam_log.json` after `modelbuilder.py import`!
-When its time to start labeling the messages again, simply run `modelbuilder.py` without arguments, and it will start back where you left off.
+Remember to delete `gptc_data/spam_log.json` after `gptc_data/modelbuilder.py import`!
+When its time to start labeling the messages again, simply run `gptc_data/modelbuilder.py` without arguments, and it will start back where you left off.

 Once you have labeled all messages in your log, you now need to compile the model.
 You can do this by simply running `modelbuilder.py compile`.
-At this point, your new model (at **compiled_model.json**) is ready for use in CedarSentinel!
+At this point, your new model (at `gptc_data/compiled_model.json`) is ready for use in CedarSentinel!
 Go ahead and delete your existing spam log, set CedarSentinel to use this model in the config, and restart it!
 If you've followed these instructions properly, CedarSentinel should now be trained to work on your server.

 As time goes on, you may refine the model by continuing to use the logs CedarSentinel creates.
-You can follow these instructions again from `modelbuilder.py import`, and as long as you have not deleted the workspace file (**model_work.json**), it will build on your existing model. ***It will take time to get CedarSentinel fully acclimated with your server, so don't be alarmed if the first few iterations aren't very effective!*** As the model improves, so will the detection rate.
+You can follow these instructions again from `modelbuilder.py import`, and as long as you have not deleted the workspace file (`gptc_data/model_work.json`), it will build on your existing model. ***It will take time to get CedarSentinel fully acclimated with your server, so don't be alarmed if the first few iterations aren't very effective!*** As the model improves, so will the detection rate.

-If you want to export your model in raw format for use with GPTC outside CedarSentinel, run `modelbuilder.py export`.
-The raw model will be in `raw_model_export.py`.
+If you want to export your model in raw format for use with GPTC outside CedarSentinel, run `gptc_data/modelbuilder.py export`.
+This will print the raw model to stdout.

 ### CedarScript